-As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made with a certain level of assurance (the assurance activities specified in the PP-Configuration for Mobile Device Fundamentals, Biometric enrollment, Bluetooth, and WLAN Clients and the TLS Package and performed by the evaluation team).
+- As with any evaluation, this evaluation only shows that the evaluated configuration meets the security claims made with a certain level of assurance (the assurance activities specified in the Mobile Device Fundamentals Protection Profile with the Bluetooth and WLAN Clients Modules plus the TLS Package and performed by the evaluation team). - This evaluation covers only the specific device models and software as identified in this document, and not any earlier or later versions released or in process. - Apart from the Admin Guide, additional customer documentation for the specific mobile device models was not included in the scope of the evaluation and therefore should not to be relied upon when configuring or operating the device as evaluated. - This evaluation did not specifically search for, nor attempt to exploit, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The functionality evaluated is scoped exclusively to the security functional requirements specified in the MDF33/BT10/WLANC10/PKGTLS11 and applicable

-- This evaluation covers only the specific device models and software as identified in this document, and not any earlier or later versions released or in process. - Apart from the Admin Guide, additional customer documentation for the specific Mobile Device models was not included in the scope of the evaluation and therefore should not to be relied upon when configuring or operating the device as evaluated. - This evaluation did not specifically search for, nor attempt to exploit, vulnerabilities that were not "obvious" or vulnerabilities to objectives not claimed in the ST. The CEM defines an "obvious" vulnerability as one that is easily exploited with a minimum of understanding of the TOE, technical sophistication and resources. - The functionality evaluated is scoped exclusively to the security functional requirements specified in the MDFPP33/BIO11/BT10/WLANC10/PKGTLS11 and applicable Technical Decisions.
+Technical Decisions.
 Any additional security related functional capabilities of the TOE were not covered by this evaluation.